 The moon and I are tight; I have monthly new moon parties with my girlfriends, and I’ve worn the same pair of crescent moon earrings for 18 years.
-So when I first heard it’s possible to charge your water with the full moon’s energy, I was like, “lol what?” and then five seconds later, I was like, “sign me up.”
+So when I first heard it’s possible to charge your water with the full moon’s energy, I was all in.
 I decided I wanted, badly, to learn how to make moon water.

-Sure, this falls under the classification of woo-woo with two capital Ws, but drinking moon water is said to be an effective way of cleansing and empowering yourself for the month ahead.
+The practice might raise an eyebrow (or two) for those who don’t plan their days by the Co-Star app, but astrologers say that drinking—or bathing in, or spritzing your home with—moon water is an effective way to usher out bad energy and empower yourself for the month ahead.
 And at the very least, it’s a chicly spiritual way to channel your inner Victoria Beckham.
 Yes, that’s right, Posh Spice drinks moon water—and you can, too.
-And when it comes to making moon water, the only full moon to make sure you steer clear of is one in the state of eclipse.

 “Eclipses are absolutely not moons you want to harness the energy of.
 We want to work with eclipses in ways that help us gently remove impurities from our system.” —Chani Nicholas, astrologer

-“Each full moon has its own unique properties, some you may want to harness, some you absolutely do not,” says astrologer Chani Nicholas.
+While this week brings the full sturgeon moon in Aquarius, you can make moon water with (almost) every lunar cycle, says astrologer Chani Nicholas.
+“Each full moon has its own unique properties, some you may want to harness, some you absolutely do not,” says Nicholas.
 “Only an astrologer can tell you which is good to work with, but as a general rule, eclipses are absolutely not moons you want to harness the energy of.
 Eclipses cast shadows, revealing to us what lurks there, usually revealing things that are toxic or in need of cleansing.
 We want to work with eclipses in ways that help us gently remove impurities from our system.”

 Meaning, eclipses are a time to edit out cosmic energies that aren’t serving you, not drink them in.
 But if you’re in the clear, so to speak, and the full moon upon you isn’t an eclipse, the celestial body can charge your water with whatever energy you need to get through the next 30 days.
 Oh, and the stuff is, like, aggressively easy to make.